rarible/protocol/docs/ethereum/smart-contracts/exchangev2-matching-orders.md

 ## Transfer Execution

-Transfers are made using Transfer Manager:
+Transfers are made using RaribleTransferManager.

-- SimpleTransferManager - transfers assets from maker to taker and vice versa.
-- RaribleTransferManager - is a complex version.
 It takes into account protocol commissions, royalties, etc.

 It is planned to expand the RaribleTransferManager to support more royalty schemes and add new features.
 For example, user fees or multiple order recipients.